Eric A. Weiss, MD, FACEP

 Kyle Allred, PA

-International guide on five continents; Whitewater guide and instructor for over 20 years.
+Professional expedition and whitewater guide on five continents for over 20 years.
 Wilderness survival instructor, field course instructor, and co-founder of MedWild.com Instructional Videos.
 Co-founder of MedCram.com Medical Education Videos.

 Peter Hackett, MD